charmbracelet/x/README.md

   <br><a href="https://github.com/charmbracelet/x/actions"><img src="https://github.com/charmbracelet/x/workflows/build/badge.svg" alt="Build Status"></a>
 </p>

-This repository contains packages that are experimental and that we don’t promise any backwards compatibility.
+This repository contains experimental packages with no promises of backwards compatibility.
 Once they mature here, they might be moved into other repositories.

 Currently the following packages are available: